ga4gh/catvar-spec/schema/cat-vrs/def/CategoricalVariant.rst

    *  - members
       - :ref:`Variation` | :ref:`IRI`
       - 0..m
-      - A non-exhaustive list of VRS variation contexts that satisfy the constraints of this categorical variant.
+      - A non-exhaustive list of VRS variation Constraints that satisfy the constraints of this categorical variant.
    *  - constraints
       - :ref:`Constraint`
       - 0..m